zekaryas1/notes/docs/Programming langs/JavaScript/You Should Know JavaScript.md

 - const
 	- can not be re-initialized

-## What is Closure Ins JavaScript?
+## What is Closure In JavaScript?

 - [Closures - JavaScript | MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)
-- a closure gives you access to an outer function's scope from an inner function.
+- A closure gives you access to an outer function's scope from an inner function.

 ```js
 function makeFunc() {